JeffGuo5168/PQ/content/_index.md

 +++
 title = "DocDock Theme for Hugo" description = ""
+comments = false
 +++

 # Hugo docDock theme
-[Hugo-theme-docdock {{%icon fa-github%}}](https://github.com/vjeantet/hugo-theme-docdock) is a theme for Hugo, a fast and modern static website engine written in Go.
+[Hugo-theme-docdock](https://github.com/vjeantet/hugo-theme-docdock) {{%icon fa-github%}} is a theme for Hugo, a fast and modern static website engine written in Go.
 Hugo is often used for blogs, **this theme is fully designed for documentation.**

 This theme is a partial porting of the [Learn theme of matcornic {{%icon fa-github%}}](https://github.com/matcornic/hugo-theme-learn). and its default style "flex" comes from [facette.io](https://github.com/facette)'s documentation.